 Caught the usual episodes of The Sarah Conner Chronicles, Constantine, Pensacola Wings of Gold, Band of Brothers, and Strike Back.
 Episode four, season four is when Section 20 loses Julia and, ugh, I forgot how much of a kick in the teeth that was.

 Watched a crossover of Chicago PD with Chicago Fire.
 Excellent episodes.
 I enjoy PD when the focus isn't on dickhead Wood trying to take Hank down.
 I thought we got enough of that in the first two seasons.

-That's it for television this week.
-Tonight's post is from Consortium of Chaos, a Chaos novella with a steampunk flair.
+And that's it for television this week.
+Tonight's post is from Fundamental Basics, a Lantern Jack Tale featuring a sprite and a spawn.

 Here's the mini-blurb:

 Lantern Jack is back to right another wrong.
 A sprite, Farin Frazier, is a social outcast who comes together with Qeb Quince, a spawn who is questioning his undead existence.
 The two shouldn't be attracted to each other, they're mortal enemies, but they find some common ground on All Hallows, when magick is at its strongest.

 And a preview snippet…

 Lantrien Jacquard, also known as Lantern Jack, faced one of his biggest challenges on his road to redemption.
 Soon, if all went well, he'd be free of the curse that kept him trapped in the guise of a jack-o-lantern.
 But the trial ahead might prove to be more than Jack could absolve.
 He'd chosen to tackle his toughest battle midway through the process.